The Best USB-C Monitors For Macbook Pro And Windows Laptops (2023 Reviews)

 Interested in a 49″ super-ultrawide monitor?

-Having so much horizontal screen space makes this monitor ideal for video editing and multitasking with spreadsheets and other office-related use.
+Having so much horizontal screen space makes this monitor ideal for video editing and multitasking with spreadsheets and other office-related uses.

-The screen has a decent 350-nit peak brightness, a 1,000:1 contrast ratio due to its IPS panel and a full sRGB color gamut coverage for accurate colors (Delta E < 2 factory calibration).
+The screen has a decent 350-nit peak brightness, a 2,000:1 contrast ratio due to its IPS Black panel and a wide 98% DCI-P3 color gamut (Delta E < 2 factory calibration).

 Design & Connectivity

-The stand of the monitor offers up to 90mm height adjustment, -5°/20° tilt and 100x100mm VESA mount compatibility.
+The stand of the monitor offers up to 120mm height adjustment, -5°/21° tilt, +/- 170° swivel and 100x100mm VESA mount compatibility, while the screen has a subtle 3800R for added immersion without distorting the image.

 Alternatives